I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 Striving Upward, Without End

-1. Striving upward, without end is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to both ordinary members and pastors alike.
+- Striving upward, without end is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to all members and pastors alike.

-3. Learning keeps our minds clear and active, avoiding diseases associated with laziness (such as Alzheimer's), and preventing us from thinking we have already attained.
-Instead, we must pursue continuously.
+- Learning keeps our minds sharp and active, preventing diseases associated with laziness (such as Alzheimer's).
+It helps us avoid thinking we have already attained, and instead, encourages continuous pursuit.

-4. Learning helps us to dismantle old, carnal, and worldly logical systems and build new systems that align with God's heart.
+- Learning assists us in dismantling old, carnal, and worldly logic systems, and building new systems that align with God's heart.

 The Importance of Growth and the Core of Shepherding

-1. In Chinese Mingding Doctrine, there is pressure not to grow, but this is precisely good because it concerns whether we can restore God's purpose for us to be in His image.
+- In Chinese Mingding Doctrine, there is pressure to grow, which is good because it concerns our ability to restore the purpose of God's image in us.

-2. True shepherding focuses on the growth of individuals, rather than external matters like marriage or trivial life issues.
+- True shepherding focuses on personal growth, rather than external matters like marriage or trivial life issues.
 People's problems can only be exposed and resolved in relationships and shepherding.

-3. We must have the concept of "constant upgrading," just as the Book of Genesis can be studied multiple times, because we do not believe we possess all truth.
+- We must have a concept of "continuous upgrading," like studying Genesis multiple times, because we do not believe we possess all truth.
 We must humble ourselves and allow God to continually reveal.

 Learning to Be Human and Living Wisely

-1. Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, that is, carnal logical systems.
+- Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, that is, carnal logic systems.

-2. Learning "how to be human" and "how to live" requires study.
-It is not innate.
-The purpose of learning is to gain benefits and edification based on objective laws, rather than relying on our own subjective opinions.
+- Learning "how to be human" and "how to live" requires study; it is not innate.
+The purpose of learning is to gain benefits and edification based on objective laws, not on our subjective opinions.

-3. Chinese Mingding has requirements for small group leaders.
-They should possess the ability to train others, not be satisfied with old drafts, but continuously update and be responsible.
+- Chinese Mingding Doctrine has requirements for small group leaders, who should have the ability to train others.
+They should not be satisfied with old materials but must continuously update and be responsible.

 II.
-Chinese Mingding Doctrine: Characteristics of Continuous Renewal and Progress
+Chinese Mingding Doctrine: A Characteristic of Continuous Renewal and Progress

-1. Chinese Mingding Doctrine is a theology that is constantly renewed and continuously progressing, unlike secular popular theologies that may not have changed for centuries.
+- Chinese Mingding Doctrine is a theology that is constantly renewing and progressing, unlike secular popular theologies that may not have changed for centuries.

-2. When faced with dissenting views, we do not argue or explain, but frankly admit that we do not possess all truth.
-This enables us to accept criticism and continuously adjust.
+- When faced with disagreements, we do not argue or explain, but openly admit that we do not possess all truth.
+This allows us to accept criticism and continuously adjust.

-3. For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must overturn them promptly, never resist, and improve as a norm, to more accurately hit God's heart.
+- For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must promptly overturn them and never resist.
+Improvement is the norm, to more accurately hit God's heart.

 Avoid the Bad Habit of Explaining, Focus on Improvement

-2. Do not dwell on past achievements, but accept criticism and continuously adjust.
-The shepherding system needs continuous renewal and constant adjustment with the times.
+- Do not dwell on past achievements, but accept criticism and continuously adjust.
+The shepherding system needs constant renewal and adjustment with the times.

 III.
-Problem-Solving as the Driving Force of Learning: Never-Ending Research
+Problem-Solving as the Driving Force of Learning: A Never-Ending Research

 Unresolved Problems Mean Incomplete Learning